Fry's Chocolate Cream: Products and branding

 Cadbury also produced a solid milk chocolate bar called Five Boys using the Fry's trademark from 1902 until 1976.
 Cadbury produced milk and plain chocolate sandwich bars under the Fry's branding also.

 In 2021, Fry's launched a hot chocolate powder which can be blended with milk.

+In the 1960s Frys did a small Easter Egg that always rivalled Cadburys Creme Egg that split in 2 halves and had a yolk with a very special flavour.

 Lazenby commercials

 In the 1960s, Fry's Chocolate Cream was advertised by model George Lazenby as 'The Big Fry' man, making him a celebrity in the UK.
 The television commercials rivalled Cadbury Milk Tray which has been advertised by the 'Milk Tray Man'.
 Dyson Lowell, a casting director for James Bond, saw the Fry commercials and contacted Bond producer Harry Saltzman in the belief Lazenby could be groomed for the role of 007.
 Lazenby later portrayed James Bond in On Her Majesty's Secret Service, in 1969.

 Location and ownership

 The Fry's chocolate bar was first produced in Union Street, Bristol, England in 1866, where the family name had been associated with chocolate making since c.
 1761.
 In 1923, Fry's (now Cadbury) chocolate factory moved to Somerdale Garden City, Keynsham, England.

 Following a 2010 takeover of Cadbury plc by Kraft Foods, the Somerdale factory was closed on 31 March 2011 and its machinery shipped to Warsaw, Poland.
 Then, after acquisition of Cadbury by Mondelez International production was relocated and Warsaw plant became part of Lotte Wedel.